Hi, I'm Marion.

 Working with you and your vet in the recovery process to soften scar tissue that forms in muscles and fascia post-surgery & rebuild muscle and joint flexibility.

-This includes reviewing vet consent notes, gait assessment, palpation, full history and a tailored clinical massage session (50-60 minutes) at my home in Labrador, Gold Coast, Queensland
+This includes reviewing vet notes, gait (walk/run) visual assessment, palpation, taking a full history and a tailored clinical massage session (50-60 minutes) plus travel to and from your home on the Gold Coast, Queensland.
+I cover Northern Gold Coast down to Broadbeach.
+Longer distances attract a mileage fee.

 I grew up loving "Missy" a Sydney Silky Terrier who slept curled in a ball in my bed when I was a teenager.
 Working overseas years later, my wife and I had longed for dog ownership but held off as we moved countries establishing our careers.
 We succumbed while living in Shanghai in 2005.